Our Founding in 1915

 "The Bank Ideal for Your Savings"

-With a startup from the sale of 50 shares of stock, Citizens National Bank of Maplewood opened on December 20, 1915 with a tagline of "The Bank Ideal for Your Savings."
+With a startup from the sale of 50 shares of stock, Citizens Bank of Maplewood opened on December 20, 1915 with a tagline of "The Bank Ideal for Your Savings."
 The bank started their first day with working capital of $27,500 and assets totaling $37,075.84.
 The bank operated from a modest brick structure at 7318 Manchester, pictured here with streetcar tracks running in front of the building.

 “The Bank that Confidence Built”